 Housing Stabilization and Relocation Services financial assistance policies and procedures addressed above in detail.
 This includes rental application fees, security deposits, last month's rent, utility deposits, utility payments and moving costs.

-There will be no maximum monetary amount of assistance established per client if expenses are reasonable and comply with fair market costs.
+There will be no maximum monetary amount of assistance established per client as long as expenses are reasonable and comply with fair market costs.

-Under Homeless Prevention: Any combination of rental assistance which includes short- and medium-term rental assistance and rental arrears, housing relocation & stabilization services financial assistance costs which includes security deposits, and last months may not exceed 12 months during any 3-year period.
+Under Homeless Prevention: Any combination of rental assistance which includes short- and mediumterm rental assistance and rental arrears, housing relocation & stabilization services financial assistance costs which includes security deposits, and last month's may not exceed 12 months during any 3-year period.